BrianWhelanDublin/milestone-project-2/testing.md

 - ### New Visitor

-  - As a new user I would like to know what the company does upon open the site.
+  - **As a new user I would like to know what the company does upon open the site**.
     - The title of the website contains information to inform the user that the website is for a travel company.
 The company logo is also in a fixed position in the top right-hand corner.
     - The text also contains a link entitled "find out more" which then links to the about section on the landing page.

        -   <div float="left">
               <img src="assets/images/readme/testing/user-stories/landing-title.png" alt="Image title" width="340px" height="200px" />
             </div>

-  - As a new user I would like to get information about the company.
+  -  **As a new user I would like to get information about the company**
      - The landing page contains an about section upon scrolling after the heading section with information about the company.
      - The user can get to this information by scrolling or by clicking the "find out more" link or by clicking the "about" link in the navigation.

        -  <div float="left">
               <img src="assets/images/readme/testing/user-stories/about.png" alt="Image of about section" width="500px" height="280px" />
             </div>

-  - As a new user I would like to see what destinations the company travels to.
+  - **As a new user I would like to see what destinations the company travels to.**

     - Upon scrolling down the homepage the user is presented with two sliders contain the company destinations.
     - This section has a very clear title "Our Destinations"